spar65/LoanOfficerAI-MCP-POC/README-00a.md

 cd LoanOfficerAI-MCP-POC

 # 2. Run automated setup
-npm run setup
+node setup-and-test.js
 ```

-The setup script will validate your environment, install dependencies, run tests, and provide next steps.
+The setup script will validate your environment, install dependencies, set up the database, run tests, and start the application.

 ### **Manual Setup**